-Here are examples of citations from the MLA style guide.
+Here are examples of citations from the Chicago Manual of Style, and others.

 We know this is an entire book because it only supplies the basic info of author, date, title, place of publication, and publisher.
 It doesn't contain page numbers or another title.

 We know this is a book chapter because there is a portion in quotes--the smaller part of the larger thing--and a title in italics following--the larger thing that contains the smaller thing.
 This is similar to a journal article, but the difference is that there is no issue or volume number, just the page numbers.

 We know this is a journal article because, like with the book chapter example, there is a portion in quotes--the smaller part of the larger thing--and a title in italics following--the larger thing that contains the smaller thing.
 It's different than a book chapter in that it has a volume number (17), an issue number (3), and pages (969-92).

 For finding journal articles, you have a lot of options.

 Many of the tools linked below are available through the front page of the Library's website, but the direct links are provided below.